-- They have A+ grade from Better Business Beureau.
+- They have A+ grade from Better Business Bureau.

 - They screen out risky farms.

-- You own part of the LLC that owns and rents out the land, so there’s no need to worry about someone not paying rent.
+- You own part of the Special Purpose Vehicle (SPV) that owns and rents out the land, so there’s less worry about someone not paying rent.

 - Farmers pay rent prior to the planting season, so investors’ revenue is not dependent on crop risk or weather risk

-- AcreTrader owns everything debt-free – the ultimate safety bet!
+- The investors of each farm own everything debt-free in most cases – the ultimate safety bet!